 Director of Human Resources, Camp Harbor View Foundation

 Danielle Halderman is the Director of Human Resources at Camp Harbor View Foundation.
-She was formerly the Director of Finance at The Partnership. oversaw financial, operations, fundraising, and business development activities.
+She was formerly the Director of Finance at The Partnership.
+She oversaw financial, operations, fundraising, and business development activities.
 Prior to joining The Partnership, Danielle served as the Director of Finance for Millennium Hotels & Resorts and has over 15 years of financial management leadership in Hospitality Finance.
 Joining The Partnership in 2009, she is proud to be a part of an organization championing diversity and inclusion throughout New England.
 Ms. Halderman holds a B.S. in Accounting and Business Management from Westfield State University in Westfield, Massachusetts.
 Danielle is honored to continue to be a long-term volunteer mentor at Silver Lining Mentoring.

 Ed Hale is a Staff Attorney at non-profit City Year, Inc.’s Boston headquarters, where he advises the organization on employment and other legal issues.
 Ed previously worked as an Employee Relations Manager at Brown Brothers Harriman in Boston, a private bank.
 A member of the Human Resources team, Ed counsels all levels of employees and managers on issues such as policy interpretation, performance management, disability management, job eliminations, conflict resolution, and disciplinary actions.
 An attorney, Ed previously worked at law firms in Boston as a business litigation/employment law associate and in various management positions.
 Originally from Chicago, Illinois and currently a resident of South Boston, Ed is a graduate of Harvard College and Georgetown University Law Center.
 In addition to currently serving as a mentor through Silver Lining Mentoring, Ed is a Board Member and Clerk of the Crispus Attucks Children’s Center, an early childhood education center in Dorchester, Massachusetts.

 President and Managing Director at Castle Hill Financial Group, LLC